FPTQuant: Function-Preserving Transforms for LLM Quantization: Experiments

 \paragraph{Motivation.} There is a large decision space when choosing which activations to quantize.
-Prior works \citep{ashkboos_quarot_2024,liu_spinquant_2024,sun_flatquant_2024} focus on linear inputs and KV cache.
-For LLM deployment, typically more activations are quantized to improve speed and memory footprint further.
-In this experiment, we evaluate SpinQuant, Flatquant, and \NAME for different activation quantization settings on Llama 3.2 3B instruct.

-\paragraph{Results.} We observe (Table~\ref{tab:settings}) that \NAME performs comparable to baselines for quantization settings with fewer quantizers.
-It excels at the most challenging setting, in which all activations within the attention and MLP block are quantized. \NAME slightly underperforms baselines when queries and keys are quantized to 4 bit, since the Pre-RoPE transform has less capacity to reduce quantizers here than the non-mergeable transforms of SpinQuant ($R_3$) or FlatQuant ($P_h$).
-In Appendix \ref{app:ablation} we ablate the value of the different transforms used by \NAME.
+Prior works \citep{ashkboos_quarot_2024,liu_spinquant_2024,sun_flatquant_2024} focus on dynamic quantization of linear inputs and KV cache.
+This deviates from LLM deployment in practice, which typically (i) has better support for static activation quantization (see Appendix~\ref{app:static_vs_dynamic} for details); and (ii) quantizes more intermediate activations for better speed and memory footprint \citep{tan_mobilequant_2024,shen2024edgeqat}.
+In this experiment, we evaluate SpinQuant, FlatQuant, and \NAME for different static activation quantization settings on Llama-3.2 3B instruct. \textit{We observe similar behaviour for Llama-3 8B and Qwen-2.5 7B and zero-shot performance (Appendix~\ref{app:table_setting_longer}).} \paragraph{Results.} We observe (Table~\ref{tab:settings}) that \NAME performs comparably to baselines for quantization settings with only linear inputs and KV cache quantize (i). \textbf{It excels at the most challenging setting (iii), in which all activations within the attention and MLP block are quantized.} \NAME slightly underperforms baselines when queries and keys are quantized to 4 bit (ii), since the Pre-RoPE transform has less capacity to reduce quantizers here than the non-mergeable transforms of SpinQuant ($R_3$) or FlatQuant ($P_h$).